 - Only available in 10.5 loft, although adjustable

-When testing the Ping driver, I found that the feel was incredibly solid and the drives were remarkably consistent.
-In my book, that combination can really help lower your scores.
+When testing the Ping G430 SFT driver, we found that the feel was incredibly solid and the drives were remarkably consistent.
+In our book, that combination can really help lower your scores.

 The adjustable hosel sleeve offers more lie angle and loft help to customize your height and shot shape, a definite plus for reducing the penalty of hitting a slice.